martin-kolinek/earcutr/README.md

 # Earcutr

+This fork sorts removed ears by length of the cord of the ear.
+This creates nicer output, but is **much** slower.

 This is a port of the MapBox company's Earcut computer code, which triangulates polygons.
 Please see https://github.com/mapbox/earcut for more information about the original javascript code.
 This port is to the Rust computer language, and is single-threaded.